Harini-Pavithra/AI-Product-Manager-Nanodegree/Build a Model with Google AutoML/README.md

 - Confusion matrix: What do each of the cells in the confusion matrix describe?
 - Precision & recall: What do these measure and how are they calculated?

-## 2. Create an unbalanced binary classifier
+## Case 2.
+Create an unbalanced binary classifier

 Next, use 100 images from the “normal” class, and add 200 more "pneumonia" class images.
 At this moment, the total count of images must be: